Skip to content

 1. How often do I actually use recovery gear?

-2. Do I need it for urgent/emergency callouts?
+2. Do I need it for urgent or emergency callouts?

 3. Can I comfortably afford the upfront investment?

-4. Am I confident I’ll be in the industry for the long haul?
+4. Am I confident I will be in the industry for the long haul?

 5. Do I want full control over my tools?

-If you answer YES to 3+ of those, it’s probably time to buy.
+If you answer YES to three or more of those questions, it is probably time to buy.

 Bonus Tip: Finance It